U.S. Naval Base Subic Bay: Conversion into an SEZ and merchant port

-Beginning in June 2012, the Philippine government said that the United States military could use the old base with prior approval by the Philippine government.
+Beginning in June 2012, the Filipino government said that the United States military could use the old base with prior approval by the Filipino government.
 This follows expanded military ties between the two nations and an American pivot towards Asia.
 This follows a Visiting Forces Agreement made in 1999, that saw annual visits of United States forces to conduct large scale exercises (known as Balikatan) between the two allies.
 The Sydney Morning Herald reported on 20 November 2012 that Subic Bay will host US ships, Marines and aircraft on a semi-permanent basis which according to analysts will give the US a strategically important force posture for its shift in emphasis to the Pacific.

 The US Navy began using the base in Subic Bay in 2015 to deliver materiel and personnel for annual joint military exercises.
-Some 6,000 US personnel came to Subic in April, and returned for exercises in 2016 in agreement with Philippine authorities.
-US ships have used Subic Bay as a resupply port during routine calls.
+Some 6,000 US personnel came to Subic in April, and returned for exercises in 2016 in agreement with Filipino authorities.
+US ships have used Subic Bay as a resupply port, during routine calls.

 Reopening

-In 2022, the United States and Philippine governments quietly began preparations for U.S. forces to return to the facility amid heightened tensions with China.
-The portion of Redondo Peninsula which was used by HHIC Phil was acquired by the national government in late 2022 and named a Naval Operation Base (NOB) through the Philippine Navy.
+In 2022, the United States and Filipino governments quietly began preparations for U.S. forces to return to the facility amid heightened tensions with China.
+The portion of Redondo Peninsula which was used by HHIC Phil was acquired by the national government in late 2022 and named a Naval Operation Base (NOB) through the Filipino Navy.
 After the remainder of the port came up for sale, and interest from at least two Chinese companies, U.S. private equity firm Cerberus Capital Management acquired the port.
-On November 9, U.S. Ambassador MaryKay Carlson visited Subic Bay.
-On November 24, a day before the 30th anniversary of the U.S. Navy's departure, Rolen C. Paulino, chairman of the SBMA, said that he would be "very surprised" if Subic Bay does not return to service as a U.S. military facility through the Enhanced Defense Cooperation Agreement, as "during war, time is of the essence."
+On 9 November, U.S. Ambassador MaryKay Carlson visited Subic Bay.
+On 24 November, a day before the 30th anniversary of the U.S. Navy's departure, Rolen C. Paulino, chairman of the SBMA, said that he would be "very surprised" if Subic Bay does not return to service as a U.S. military facility through the Enhanced Defense Cooperation Agreement, as "during war, time is of the essence".

 Restoration of Subic Bay Airfield

 The restoration of Subic Bay Airfield (U.S. Naval Base Subic Bay) with a new forward operating base will host the maritime patrol assets for territorial disputes in the South China Sea operations, including joint warfare in line with the Comprehensive Archipelagic Defense Concept (CADC).
 Situated along the former Naval Air Station Cubi Point at Naval Base Subic Bay edge, the project will enhance its surveillance aircraft and power projection around the South China Sea.
-Philippine Air Force documents reveal that it will be established at Subic Bay International Airport, especially since the Armed Forces of the Philippines chose SBIA for “Joint Air-Sea-Land Operations,” which can support both attack aircraft and reconnaissance aircraft.
-In 2022, the government established Naval Operating Base Subic, the 100-hectare northern yard of which is occupied by the Philippine Navy.
+Filipino Air Force documents reveal that it will be established at Subic Bay International Airport, especially since the Armed Forces of the Philippines chose SBIA for "Joint Air-Sea-Land Operations", which can support both attack aircraft and reconnaissance aircraft.
+In 2022, the government established Naval Operating Base Subic, the 100-hectare northern yard of which is occupied by the Filipino Navy.